DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - A TPM is an example of a hardware security module (HSM)
          - 🚡**Hardware Security Module (HSM)**: a cryptoprocessor used to manage and store digital encryption keys, accelerate crypto operations, support faster digital signatures, and improve authentication.
 HSMs include root keys and are used for high-security key management.
          - They are generally used in 📝server environments rather than directly on endpoints.
+         - Hardware Security Modules (HSM) are designed to store keys, but they are 🚫not within a computer.
+         - They are usually 📝rack-mountable devices.
+         - They support servers rather than being hardware installed within a computer on the motherboard.
          - Hardware Security Modules, or HSMs, are the most secure way to store keys associated with a CMS.
 They provide enhanced key management capabilities and are often required to be FIPS certified.
 In addition to these advantages, an HSM can improve cryptographic performance for the organization due to dedicated hardware designed for just that purpose.
 - 🟣**User interface**: a constrained UI can be used in an application to restrict what users can do or see based on their privileges
     - e.g. dimming/graying out capabilities for users without the correct privilege